keithelder/WEST/README.md

 ===========

 # What is WEST
 WEST is my attempt to automate setting up a Windows PC as much as I can.
-As a developer I have and setup many VMs and wind up performing the same thing over and over.
-WEST is a a setup of scripts and in the future an app that will help setup and configure a new Windows computer via a saveable configuration file which will allow different configurations to be saved and loaded and customized and stored in the Cloud.
+As a developer I have many different computers and VMs whereby I wind up performing the same setup tasks over and over.
+WEST is a set of scripts and in the future an app that will help setup and configure a new Windows computer via a saveable configuration file which will allow different configurations to be saved and loaded and customized and stored in the Cloud.